 The cooperation of another judge who was in close contact with Kocner through the encrypted app Threema, Vladimir Sklenka, was reportedly instrumental in facilitating the arrests.

-In total, as many as thirteen judges were arrested on Wednesday as part of the so-called ‘Operation Storm’, along with one former judge, two attorneys and two civilians.
+In total, as many as thirteen judges were arrested on Wednesday as part of the so-called ‘Operation Storm’ that took place throughout Slovakia, along with one former judge, two attorneys and two civilians.
 Some of their houses were also searched and their mobile phones seized.
 They were all transferred to NAKA’s office in the city of Nitra, where Kocner himself was also brought shortly after.